Antenatal appointments

 Maternity: care during pregnancy

-You usually only need to be seen by a midwife and GP.
-However, you might be referred to an obstetrician (a doctor who specialises in pregnancy and birth) or one of our specialist clinics.
+Usually, you'll see a midwife or GP at your appointment.
+However, we might refer you to a doctor who specialises in pregnancy and birth (an obstetrician) or one of our specialist clinics.
 The midwife will explain the reasons for this.
 These appointments take place in the hospital.

 Before your appointment